emarsden/pg-el/README.md

 - Encrypted (TLS) connections with PostgreSQL, though currently not for authentication using client-side certificates.
 This assumes your Emacs has been built with GnuTLS support.

+- Connections over TCP or (on Unix machines) a local Unix socket

 The code has been tested with PostgreSQL versions 15 beta, 13.8, 11.17, and 10.22 on Linux.
 It is also tested via GitHub actions on MacOS and Windows, using the PostgreSQL version which is